 - 4. On the Details tab, configure the following options as needed: - Title: The required name of the step. - Description: An optional short description of the step. - Enabled: When creating a new step, the Enabled option is selected by default, indicating that the step is enabled and will run when the layer is loaded or refreshed.
 If you want to disable the step so that it is not processed, clear the Enabled checkbox. - Source: The source data that this step should act upon.
 Steps can build upon the data generated by steps in other layers or can be self-contained, applying changes that relate only to the data defined in the layer that contains this step.
-You can select any number of the following options: - Self: This option is selected by default and means that the step runs against only the data that is generated in the layer this step belongs to. - All Previous Layers Within Graphmart: This option means that the step runs against the data that is generated by all of the successful layers that precede the layer this step is in.
-Any failed layers are ignored. - Previous Layer Within Graphmart: This option means that the query runs against only the data that is generated by the one layer that precedes the layer this step is in.
+You can select any number of the following options: - Self: This option is selected by default and means that the step runs against the data that is in the parent layer. - All Previous Layers Within Graphmart: This option means that the step runs against the data in all of the successful layers that precede the layer this step is in.
+Any failed layers are ignored. - Previous Layer Within Graphmart: This option means that the query runs against the data that is in the one layer that precedes the layer this step is in. - Layer Name: The Source drop-down list also includes options for layer names.
+You can choose a specific layer to act upon the data in that layer.

-- Layer Name: The Source drop-down list also includes options for specific layer names.
-You can choose a specific layer to act upon the data in that layer only. - Data models: This optional field specifies the model or models to associate with this step.
+Data models: This optional field specifies the model or models to associate with this step.
 By default, Managed is selected.
 If you are onboarding a source that does not have a model, make sure Managed remains specified so that the step generates a model.
-See Important Notes about Managed Models below for more information about managed models.
+See Important Notes on Managed Models below for more information about managed models.

 The Data Models list displays all of the available models.
 By default, the field is set to Exclude System Data (\).
 If you want to choose a system model, click the toggle button on the right side of the field to change it to Include System Data (\).
-When system data is included, the dropdown list displays the system models in addition to the user-generated models.
+When system data is included, the drop-down list displays the system models in addition to the user-generated models.